SwedbankPay/developer.swedbankpay.com/checkout-v3/technical-reference/stylebook/form-fields.md

 - All fields have visible labels.
 - Error states are communicated using text in addition to visual styling.
 - Focus indicators are clearly visible during keyboard navigation.
+- Text remains readable when resized up to 200%.

-For general accessibility requirements, see [Accessibility](../accessibility)
+For general accessibility requirements, see [Design Foundations](../design-foundations)